Jint-lzxy/sockify/DESIGN.md

 - **Effects:**
   - Acquires a new libevent event base (stored in `base`) and initializes libevent-specific state.
 - **Exceptions:**
-  - `std::system_error` if the libevent event base cannot be created.
+  - `socket_error` if the libevent event base cannot be created.
 - **Complexity:** Constant.

 2. **Move Constructor**